finbourne/luminesce-sdk-python-preview/sdk/docs/HistoricallyExecutedQueriesApi.md

 json_proper = False # bool | Should this be text/json (not json-encoded-as-a-string) (optional) (default to False)

     try:
-        # [EXPERIMENTAL] FetchHistoryResultJson: Fetches the result from a previously started query, in JSON format.
+        # FetchHistoryResultJson: Fetches the result from a previously started query, in JSON format.
         api_response = api_instance.fetch_history_result_json(execution_id, sort_by=sort_by, filter=filter, select=select, group_by=group_by, limit=limit, page=page, json_proper=json_proper)
         pprint(api_response)
     except ApiException as e: